 Awarded annually, the Karen Schmeer Film Editing Fellowship was created in 2010 to honor the memory of gifted editor Karen Schmeer.
 It is a year-long experience that encourages and champions the talent of an emerging documentary editor.
 It creates opportunities to help cultivate an editor’s artistry and craft, and expand his or her professional and creative community.

 • Mentorship with veteran editors.
-2017-18 mentors are Penelope Falk (Joan Rivers: A Piece of Work, Step), Maya Mumma (O.J.: Made in America, Mr. Dynamite: The Rise of James Brown), and Geoffrey Richman, ACE (Murderball, The Cove).
+The 2017-18 mentors are Penelope Falk (Joan Rivers: A Piece of Work, Step), Maya Mumma, ACE (O.J.: Made in America, Mr. Dynamite: The Rise of James Brown), and Geoffrey Richman, ACE (Murderball, The Cove).

 • Admission to ACE EditFest Los Angeles

 • Class at the Manhattan Edit Workshop, NYC, an Apple, Adobe & Avid Authorized Training Center

 • Film Badge to the SXSW Film Festival in Austin, Texas

 • Chrome Pass with full festival access to the Independent Film Festival Boston

 • Summer Series Triple Membership for Rooftop Films, NYC, plus a $1000 equipment rental credit